phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2019-01-10) v1.8
+- Fixed: a condition in which an experimental update may not be detected

 (2019-01-09) v1.7.2
 - Removed the redundant MCRCON options in the 7dtdServerUtility.ini.
 Use in-game message annuncements instead.
 - Changed default install folder values for SteamCMD and 7DTD from Steam's default values to 'D:\Game Servers\7 Days to Die Dedicated Server\SteamCMD' and 'D:\Game Servers\7 Days to Die Dedicated Server'.